Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Layout

 For new structures, there is something called the “one half diagonal rule”.
-This means that the means of egress must be located no less than half of the diagonal distance of the area being serviced.
+This means the means of egress must be located no less than half of the diagonal distance away of the area the exit is servicing.

 Required Number of Means of Egress

 The minimum number of exits from any location in a building is two.
-Firstly, this even includes areas like balconies and mezzanines.
-Secondly, the number of means of egress increases with the number of occupants a building has.
+First, this includes areas like balconies and mezzanines.
+Second, the number of means of egress increases as the number of occupants a building can hold increases.

-The minimum number increases in means of egress are as follows:
+The minimum number in means of egress increases along with building occupancy as follows:

 • Buildings with occupant loads of more than 49 but less than 500

-• A Building with occupant loads of more than 500 but less than 1,000
+• Buildings with occupant loads of more than 500 but less than 1,000

 • Buildings with occupant loads in excess of 1,000